isro/api/README.md

 Welcome to the ISRO Open Source API for Launched Spacecrafts & Rockets Data!
 This API provides access to data about ISRO spacecrafts, launchers, customer satellites, and centres.

-## Getting Started

-To get started with the API, you'll need to request an API key by emailing us at [insert email address here].
-Once you receive your API key, you can start making requests to the API.

 ## Endpoints

 The API provides the following endpoints: